 BFA | Art, Culture & Technology

 Through interdisciplinary art practice and research, students in the Art, Culture and Technology (ACT) concentration bring together contemporary art, cutting-edge technologies and critical thought to imagine and create artifacts with cultural impact.
-Being located at a top-ranked comprehensive Research I university, well-known for its engineering and science disciplines, Art, Culture and Technology students have the opportunity to connect their work to a larger socio-technological discourse on campus and beyond and are encouraged to develop interdisciplinary ties to other areas of study within and outside of the College of Liberal Arts.
+Being located at a top-ranked comprehensive tier-1 research institution, well-known for its engineering and science disciplines, Art, Culture and Technology students have the opportunity to connect their work to a larger socio-technological discourse on campus and beyond and are encouraged to develop interdisciplinary ties to other areas of study within and outside of the College of Liberal Arts.

 The Adaptive Creator